Assessed and Supported Year of Employment

 Location: Newham Dockside, E16 2QU

-All applicants who meet the above minimum criteria will have their written submissions considered for shortlisting.
-There are limited spots in the second and third round and applicants who best meet our recruitment criteria will progress to the next stage.
+All applicants who meet the minimum eligibility criteria will have their written submissions considered for shortlisting.
+Applicants who best demonstrate how they meet our recruitment criteria will progress to the next stage.

 There is no set template for being a successful social worker, but we are looking for people who are empathetic and reflective, and who are able to demonstrate that they are keen to learn, passionate about serving the local community and have the ability to apply theory to practice.

 If you have any questions, please click here to contact Newham Children's Social Care's Recruitment Team.